Freddy vs. Jason: Plot

-Having been trapped in hell since his last defeat, Freddy Krueger can no longer invade children's dreams, as the adults of Springwood have gone to extremes to forget about him by wiping public records and committing anyone who dreams of him to Westin Hills Psychiatric Hospital where they are administered the dream suppressant Hypnocil.
-Using the last of his power, Freddy resurrects Jason Voorhees after his own defeat and appears as Jason's mother, Pamela Voorhees, to manipulate him into carrying out a massacre on Elm Street.
-The resulting fear would allow Freddy to regain his power.
+Having been trapped in Hell since his last defeat, (Note: As depicted in Freddy's Dead: The Final Nightmare (1991)) Freddy Krueger can no longer invade children's dreams.
+His powers have been weakened by the adults of Springwood, who have erased all evidence of his existence and institutionalized anyone who dreams of him at Westin Hills Psychiatric Hospital, where they are administered the dream suppressant Hypnocil.
+Seeking to escape, Freddy finds Jason Voorhees, who was also dragged into Hell.
+(Note: As depicted in Jason Goes to Hell: The Final Friday (1993)) Using the last of his power, he resurrects Jason by assuming the form of Jason's mother Pamela, and manipulating him into carrying out a massacre on Elm Street so that the renewed fear will restore his strength.

-Lori Campbell lives with her widowed father.
-During a sleepover with her friends Kia and Gibb, Gibb's emotionally abusive boyfriend Trey, and his friend Blake, Jason murders Trey and then kills Blake and his father.
-Lori's ex-boyfriend, Will Rollins, and his friend Mark Davis, who are patients at Westin Hills due to their previous contact with Freddy, see a news report about the killings and decide to escape to warn Lori.
+Teenager Lori Campbell lives with her widowed father.
+While hanging out with her friends Kia and Gibb, Gibb's emotionally abusive boyfriend Trey, and his friend Blake, Jason murders Trey before killing Blake and Blake's father.
+The police assume Freddy has returned and Lori overhears them say his name.
+Lori's ex-boyfriend, Will Rollins, and his friend Mark Davis—patients at Westin Hills due to prior encounters with Freddy—see a news report about the killings and escape to warn her.
 That night, Lori and her friends attend a rave in a cornfield.
-Freddy tries to kill Gibb in a nightmare, but Jason kills her first in the real world and goes on a rampage at the rave, angering Freddy, who realizes that Jason's killing spree will deny him victims.
+Freddy attempts to kill a passed-out Gibb in a nightmare, but Jason kills her in the real world and goes on a rampage at the rave.
+Freddy realises that Jason's indiscriminate killings deprive him of victims.

-The friends escape the rave with school nerd Charlie and stoner Bill.
-Will reveals to Lori that he witnessed her father killing her mother and he had him put in the hospital to keep him from revealing the truth and they soon witness Mark getting killed by Freddy.
-Deputy Scott Stubbs helps the teens.
-Learning about Hypnocil, they try to steal it from Westin Hills to suppress their dreams; however, Freddy possesses Bill and disposes of the medicine.
-During the search, Jason kills Stubbs.
-Shortly after, the possessed Bill tranquilizes Jason but before the tranquilizer takes effect, Jason slashes Bill in half and then falls asleep.
+The survivors flee with school nerd Charlie Linderman and stoner Bill Freeburg.
+Will reveals that he witnessed Lori's father killing her mother and believes he was institutionalised to prevent him from revealing the truth.
+Soon after, Mark is killed in a dream by Freddy, who burns "Freddy's Back" into his body to spread fear further.
+Suspecting his colleagues are concealing the truth about Freddy, new Deputy Scott Stubbs assists the teens.
+Lori falls asleep and is attacked by Freddy, inadvertently pulling a fragment of him into the real world when she awakens.
+After learning about Hypnocil, the group attempts to steal it from Westin Hills to suppress their dreams.
+Freddy possesses Bill and disposes of the drug, while Jason kills Stubbs during the ensuing chaos.
+The possessed Bill then tranquilises Jason, but before the sedative takes full effect, Jason slashes him in half.

-The teens devise a plan to pull Freddy from the dream world into reality and force him to fight Jason, bringing the unconscious Jason back to Camp Crystal Lake in New Jersey.
-Freddy fights Jason in the dream world, where he discovers that Jason has a fear of drowning.
-He uses this to his advantage, causing Jason to revert to his younger self.
-Lori goes to sleep to pull Freddy out and save Jason.
-Freddy tortures Lori in her dream, revealing that he murdered her mother.
-Jason awakens at the real Camp Crystal Lake and pursues the teens, around the same time Lori wakes up and pulls Freddy into the physical world, where Jason confronts him, during this conflict Charlie fights off Jason in an attempt to save Kia and is thrown into a wall and impaled on a shelf bracket.
-Kia and Charlie get to safety with Kia promising to come back with help for Charlie, but he bleeds out against a tree and dies as she runs for help.
+The teens devise a plan to draw Freddy out into the real world and force him to fight Jason, transporting the unconscious Jason to Camp Crystal Lake.
+In the dream world, Freddy tortures Jason by exploiting his fear of drowning.
+Lori enters the dream to confront Freddy, learns that he murdered her mother, and that Will had misinterpreted what he saw, as her father had been attempting to wake her.
+She awakens and pulls Freddy into reality as Jason rises at Camp Crystal Lake and attacks.